chantastic/react-suspense-course/src/lessons/108/README.md

 # De-prioritize Non User-Blocking Updates with useTransition's startTransition function

+In blocking rendering, all updates have the same priority.

+In Concurrent Mode, work is "interruptible".
+User-blocking updates are treated with the highest importance.

+To keep interfaces interactive and snappy, we can de-prioritize slower updates.

+The `useTransition` Hook allows React to schedule work after higher priority work.

 ## Exercise

 ## title: reduce the priority of async state changes with useTransition